Lake Superior agate: Geology

 During the Pleistocene glaciation, multiple glaciers descended from Canada and exposed the basalt, crushing it and freeing the much harder agates.
 The glaciers transported the agates across the Midwest, leaving behind rough-tumbled gravel deposits called glacial till.
 Sources differ as to which specific glacial periods were responsible for eroding and redepositing the agates.
 According to one source, Lake Superior agates were named for a specific glacial deposit 1–1.8 million years in age called the Lake Superior Till.
 Other sources implicate the last glacial period roughly 10,000–110,000 years ago, and one specifically points to the Superior lobe that moved into Minnesota roughly 10,000–15,000 years ago.

 While many Lake Superior agates are found separated from their host rock due to glacial erosion or weathering, some can still be found embedded in the basalt.
 Lake Superior agates that have been subject to weathering or erosion are typically translucent and are less likely to contain inclusions, since the softer structures are easily broken apart.
 By contrast, Lake Superior agates still attached to their host rock are frequently opaque.

 Today, the remains of the basalt flows are exposed along the north and south shores of Lake Superior.
 They comprise portions of the North Shore Volcanic Group in Minnesota, the Portage Lake Volcanic Group in Michigan, and the Osler Volcanics and Michipicoten Island Formation in Ontario.
 Lake Superior agates have also been found in place in the Lake Shore Traps, a group of lava flows in the Keweenaw Peninsula that formed during a brief resumption of volcanic activity roughly 7 million years after the formation of the Portage Lake Volcanic Group.

 Varieties

-Lake Superior agates occur in a large number of different varieties that are distinguished by unique structural characteristics.
+Lake Superior agates occur in a large number of different varieties that are distinguished by unique characteristics.
 They vary greatly in prevalence and desirability with collectors.
-Most agates contain either some variation of fortification banding or water-level banding, and multiple structural characteristics can occur together in the same agate.
+Most Lake Superior agates contain a variation of fortification banding; multiple features such as inclusions, color variations, and signs of weathering can occur together in the same agate.